ImageMagick/Usage-Markdown/photos/index.md

 Also the size of an image from a digital camera usually very large, allowing you to print it at photo quality level, but is far too large for use of the WWW, and especially not for thumbnails.
 As such unless you want users to actually print photo quality images, I would not publish the original image directly.

-The above image for example has been cropped and resized for IM examples usage, but I purposely left the EXIF data intact for the example.
+The above image, for example, has been cropped and resized for IM examples usage, but I purposely left the EXIF data intact for the example.
 Normally I would strip this information.

 ----